Genre: Drama, Romance

-Martin has a caretaker, Celia (Picot), a woman edging 30 (“when a girl reaches 30, she becomes a woman inevitably”), but their relationship is not at all salutary, it touches on a borderline sado-masochistic conflict (mentally rather than physically), slowly we will grasp that Celia has developed an infatuation towards Martin through the years, which never comes to fruition, to which Martin is alert, but he guilefully trades on her feelings as a leverage over their inimical tug-of-war, as he owns up to his new-found friends Andy (Crowe), it is a way to feel pity for her, instead of being pitied, that’s the crux of Martin’s fix, indeed, pandemic among the disabled, their whole life is beset with self-pity and low-esteem, really, extraneous commiserations could only be attributed as a burden too huge to bear.
-So, it is the quotidian dueling process keeps Martin alive, not subjugated to the eternal darkness and disillusion, however unsavoury the consequence might taste, for both parties.
+Martin has a caretaker, Celia (Picot), a woman edging 30 (“when a girl reaches 30, she becomes a woman inevitably”), but their relationship is not at all salutary, it touches on a borderline sado-masochistic conflict (mentally rather than physically), slowly we will grasp that Celia has developed an infatuation towards Martin through the years, which never comes to fruition, to which Martin is alert, but he cunningly trades on her feelings as a leverage over their inimical tug-of-war, as he owns up to his new-found friends Andy (Crowe), it is a way to feel pity for her, instead of being pitied, that’s the crux of Martin’s fix, indeed, pandemic among the disabled, their whole life is beset with self-pity and low-esteem, really, extraneous commiserations could only be attributed as a burden too huge to bear.
+So, it is the quotidian dueling process keeps Martin alive, not subjugated to the eternal darkness and disillusion, however unsavory the consequence might taste, for both parties.

 Now, he meets Andy, a 20-something busboy, who is the opposite of Celia, non-scheming, personable and upfront, Martin enjoys his companion, especially when he needs Andy to describe the contents of his pictures to him.
 They buddy up through a rowdy drive-in experience, where Martin cunningly plays a practical joke of his blindness to exonerate themselves from a fender bender, but to Celia, the advent of Andy is a blatant threat to their usual two-hander equilibrium, after another desperate attempt to get intimate with Martin goes rebuffed, she decides to sabotage the male rapport and break off their bond of trust by luring the impressionable Andy under her charm.